rickkas7/AccelWake/README.md

 It will also publish a battery status event at boot and every 4 hours; the first comma-separated field will be 0 (no movement).

+## Electron

+I made a few minor modifications and now it works great on the Electron, too.
+I removed the PowerShield support and used the [FuelGauge] (https://docs.particle.io/reference/firmware/electron/#fuelgauge) instead.
+I also increased the timeout to get online from 30 to 60 seconds, since it takes longer for cellular data to come up.

+The source is in accelwake_electron.cpp.